Program of Study and Formal Academic Requirements

 Preliminary Dissertation Qualifying Examination

-The aim of the PQE is to assess the student’s ability to review research in a particular field, to identify a problem or formulate a central hypothesis that is significant for the field, to design line(s) of experimentation to address the problem or test the hypothesis, and to describe how s/he will interpret the data that would result from the proposed experiment.
+The aim of the PQE is to assess the student’s ability to review research in a particular field, to identify a problem or formulate a central hypothesis that is significant for the field, to design line(s) of experimentation to address the problem or test the hypothesis, and to describe how they will interpret the data that would result from the proposed experiment.
 The topic for the proposal may be related to a student’s dissertation research or the topic may be completely independent.

 Students must take the exam by April 15th of their second year.